maikhocenwu-png/CISC3140-soloProject/README.md

 ## What I Would Do Next if I continue with this project after this class

 - Add a third room with more complex multi-step puzzles
+- Polish and fix some current little bugs(title music sometime not playing, can play multiple time the same puzzle...,etc)
 - Replace placeholder shapes with AI-generated art (Adobe Firefly)  or license free art for all room backgrounds and objects
 - Add animated sprite objects using Phaser's texture atlas support
 - Add a narrative layer — readable journal entries and notes that build a story